Updated: Jun 7

-The effect of armature reaction is to shift the magnetic neutral axis (MNA) in the direction of rotation for the generator and against the direction of rotation for the motor.
-Armature reaction establishes a flux in the neutral zone.
-A small voltage is induced in the commutating coil since it is cutting the flux.
+The armature reaction shifts the magnetic neutral axis (MNA) in the direction of rotation in the case of the generator, and in the case of the motor, the shifts the magnetic neutral axis (MNA) is against the direction of rotation for the motor.
+Thus the armature reaction sets up flux in the neutral zone.
+This flux induces a small voltage in the commutating coil because the armature cut this flux.

 Commutating Poles or Interpoles

-Interpoles are narrow poles placed in between the main poles and are attached to the stator Interpoles are also called commutating poles or Campoles.
-The interpoles windings are connected in series with the armature because the interpoles must produce fluxes that are directly proportional to the armature current.
+Interpoles are narrow poles placed in between the main poles.
+These are attached to the stator Interpoles.
+The interpoles are also called commutating poles.
+The interpoles windings connections are in the series with the armature.
+The reason for this is that the interpoles must produce fluxes that are directly proportional to the armature current.

-The armature and the interpoles mmfs are affected simultaneously by the same armature current.
-Consequently, the armature flux in the commutating zone, which tends to shift the magnetic neutral axis, is neutralized by an appropriate component of interpole flux.
+The armature and the interpoles mmfs interacts by the same armature current.
+As a result, the armature flux in the commutating zone is neutralized by an appropriate component of interpole flux.